Telephone Box

 2.) identified the current and future needs of London’s urban dwellers, and considered the upcycling of a site-specific Telephone Box through additional functional uses from a user-centered perspective.

-3.) propose a design upgrade to this specific telephone box to enable new functional uses.
+3.) proposed a design upgrade to their telephone box to enable new functional uses.

 Redux design proposals utilize existing Telephone Boxes as found in their current placement and condition.
 Although Redux solutions may engage the ground plane, no design modification adversely affects either pedestrian or vehicular traffic in a permanent way.
 Furthermore, overhead clearance for pedestrians shall be provided at 6’-8” minimum.